MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/search-link-record.md

 ms.custom:
 ---

-# Search and link a record in Omni-channel Engagement Hub
+# Search for and link a record in Omni-channel Engagement Hub

-The topic explains how to search a record in Omni-channel Engagement Hub and link the record to the conversation.
+The topic explains how to search for a record in Omni-channel Engagement Hub and link it to a conversation.

-## Search a record
+## Search for a record

-Search for the Omni-channel records using the search option.
-When you select the Search icon, the search page launches in the application management toolbar.
-Specify the details and select search.
-You can see the details in the form of a list.
+You can search for omni-channel records by using the search functionality.
+When you select the **Search** button, the **Search** page appears on the application management toolbar.
+Specify the details, and then select **Search**.
+The results appear in the form of a list.

 ![omni-channel search lists](../../media/agent-search-lists.png "omni-channel search lists")

 1. Select the search icon ![omni-channel search icon](../../media/agent-search-icon.png "omni-channel search icon"), and select **Omni-channel Search**.

-2. Specify any of the following values as per your search requirement.
+2. Specify any of the following values as per your search requirements:

  - Account Name
  - Address 1: State/Province